bevyengine/bevy/crates/bevy_core_pipeline/src/render_feature/readme.md

 ## Feature
 - a weird version of `Plugin` specific to rendering
+- The type parameter G allows for configuring the plugin based on its trait impls
+  - in my other write-up I made the case for this
 - Defines a multi-input multi-output `Signature: RenderSignature<true>`,
   - like a function signature, it defines the inputs and outputs of a render feature
   - the `<true>` in `RenderSignature<true>` indicates that it's multi-output (described below in the RenderIO section)